gilbert-yangye/gilbert-yangye.github.io-Archieved-Personal/_posts/IndividualProjects/2000-10-06-Prestonwood.md

 pin: false
 hidden: true
 categories: [Projects]
-tags: [Training, Virtual Reality, Locomotion, Computer Graphics, Multi-modal feedback]
+tags: [Training, Virtual Reality, Locomotion, Computer Graphics, Multi-modal feedback, Inverse Kinematics]
 ---

 > **You can also navigate the related posts using the above tags**